 Majid Rashidi, Ph.D., Case Western Reserve University.
 Machine system design; Machine component design; Design for manufacturing; Smart journal bearings with controllable radial clearance; Analysis of elastohydrodynamic lubrication regime

-Walid I. Saliba, M.D., American University of Beirut Medical School.
+Walid I. Saliba, Ph.D., Duke University Medical Center.
 Cardiac electrophysiology and pacing, including catheter ablation of various arrhythmias, implantation of cardiac pacemakers and defibrillators and extraction of implanted pacemaker and ICD leads using laser technology.

 Dhananjai B. Shah, Ph.D., Michigan State University.
+Chairperson, Department of Chemical and Biomedical Engineering.
 Adsorption and diffusion in porous materials; Transport phenomena in biomedical systems.

 William A. Smith, D.Eng., Cleveland State University.
 Nonpulsatile blood pump technology; Total artificial heart development; Mechanical fragility of red blood cells.